The 5 BEST Foods EVERY Breastfeeding Mama Should Eat for Milk Supply and Weight Loss

 Fenugreek

 While not technically a food, fenugreek is excellent for boosting milk supply.
-I highly recommend drinking fenugreek tea to enhance milk production.
+Drinking fenugreek tea can enhance milk production.
 Staying hydrated is crucial for weight loss, and this tea helps keep you full and hydrated.

 Garbanzo Beans

 Also known as chickpeas, these are a fantastic source of vitamin B-6, protein, and fiber.
 Protein and fiber help you feel full on fewer calories, aiding weight loss while providing essential nutrients for milk production.
 Vitamin B-6 is vital for your baby’s development and hemoglobin production.
-I love hummus as a way to enjoy chickpeas, and they can also be added to soups or salads.
+Hummus is a great way to enjoy chickpeas, and they can also be added to soups or salads.

 These foods are excellent for maintaining your milk supply while helping you lose baby weight.
-If you haven’t yet, explore all our courses, programs, challenges, & recipe book!
+If you haven’t yet, explore all our courses for more guidance and support.

 FAQ